Ensuring human rights-compliant asylum procedures

 necessary for the processing of asylum claims in a fast, fair and

-effective manner especially at the border, including through proper
+effective manner, especially at the border, including through proper

-access to legal aid and effective remedy.
+access to legal aid and an effective remedy.

 13. The Assembly notes the adoption of the European Union Pact

-on Migration and Asylum.
+on Migration and Asylum (the Pact).
 It recalls its

-Resolution 2416 (2022) “European Union Pact on Migration and Asylum: a human
+Union Pact on Migration and Asylum: a human rights perspective” and

 In particular, the Assembly: